On correlation functions in the coordinate and the algebraic Bethe ansatz: Correlation functions involving states with three magnons

 Our starting point is thus to find the recursive equation for $\hat{\cal H}$.
 This can be obtained setting $\l=\g+\xi$ in expression (\ref{Hpoles}) and taking the limit $\g \rightarrow \a$,

-Note that although the first term in this expression seems divergent, it vanishes because of the commutation of the $C$ operators, which makes the two derivatives equal.
-However, this way of calculating recursively $\hat{\cal H} (\a , \a , \d)$ is going to create more problem than it solves, because it will imply calculating the recurrence equation of derivative of $\hat{\cal H} (\l ,\m)$ with respect to either the first or the second argument.
-Therefore we are going to give the recursion relation of $\hat{\cal H} (\b , \a , \d)$ but without taking the limit $\b\rightarrow \a$.
-To obtain this recurrence relation we only need to substitute $\l=\xi +\b$ in equation~(\ref{Hn+1}), but {\em without} imposing $d(\l)=1$,
+Note that, although the first term in this expression seems divergent, it vanishes because of the commutator of two $C$ operators vanishes, which makes the two derivatives equal.
+However, this way of calculating recursively $\hat{\cal H} (\a , \a , \d)$ is going to create more problem than it solves, as it will imply calculating the recurrence equation of the derivative of $\hat{\cal H} (\l ,\m)$ with respect to either the first or the second argument.
+Therefore, we are going to present the recursion relation of $\hat{\cal H} (\b , \a , \d)$ but without taking the limit $\b\rightarrow \a$.
+To obtain this recurrence relation, we only need to substitute $\l=\xi +\b$ in equation~(\ref{Hn+1}), but {\em without} imposing $d(\l)=1$,

 where $d'=d(\xi +\b)$.
 Note that if we take $\b \rightarrow \a$ equation (\ref{hatHn+1}) gives (\ref{c7}).
 Now in the recurrence relation we need to include $\lim_{\g \rightarrow \a} \hat{\cal H}^L_{n} (\g ,\a, \delta)$, but this quantity is obviously known once we know $\hat{\cal H}^L_{n} (\b ,\a, \delta)$.